fboerman/blog/content/posts/amunanalytics/datalakeintro/index.md

 Below text will go through the case study and show the sql queries.
 If you want to follow along with live code first read the "Running the code" part of the post below.

 Recently I got a question about a specific CNEC which showed up much more in the active constraints overview.
 (If you don't know what a CNEC or active constraints is in Flowbased read [this post](https://boerman.dev/posts/flowbased/whatis/cnecs_and_activeconstraints/) first).
 The question is, is this because of a network change or a market change?
 So the specific case here is that in my [daily reports](https://reports.coreflowbased.eu/members/) the CNE of "Altheim - Sittling 219" with Contingency "Altheim - Sittling 220" showed up more.
 This is an internal CNEC from TenneT Germany.
-So lets pull up all occurences of that CNEC being an active constraint for the last 4 months of 2024.
+So lets pull up all occurrences of that CNEC being an active constraint for the last 4 months of 2024.
 This is done with query 1 below.
 <figure class="center" style="width:100%">
 <pre>
 select * from flowbased_dayahead.active_constraints